ChanukaWelagedara/ec7212_assignment_1/README.md

 # Computer Vision and Image Processing - Assignment 1

-This repository contains the implementation of various image processing techniques as part of the EC7212 Computer Vision and Image Processing course assignment.
+This repository consist with the implementation of various image processing techniques.

 ## Overview

-The assignment demonstrates the application of fundamental image processing operations:
+This repositort demonstrates the application of fundamental image processing operations:

 1. **Intensity Level Reduction**: Reducing the number of intensity levels in grayscale images from 256 to lower powers of 2
 2. **Spatial Averaging**: Applying average filtering with different kernel sizes (3×3, 10×10, and 20×20)